wbrau-udesa/tesis-MECON/README.md

 # Repository with code for my Master's in Economics Thesis
-To be done: organize, improve documentation and reproducibility!
+To be done: organize, translate, improve documentation and reproducibility!